cryptopython/vrpay/README.md

 # Current Bounties

-1. 8 BGP per blog post evangelizing BGPCoin
+1. 8 VRP per blog post evangelizing VRPay
-2. 1024 BGP (4 block rewards) for a cleaner Makefile that integrates with systemd
+2. 1024 VRP (4 block rewards) for a cleaner Makefile that integrates with systemd
-3. 10240 BGP (40 block rewards) for a nicely designed site
+3. 10240 VRP (40 block rewards) for a nicely designed site
-4. 10240 BGP (40 block rewards) for command line scripts that allow ISPs to pay each other using the API
+4. 10240 VRP (40 block rewards) for command line scripts that allow ISPs to pay each other using the API
-5. 20480 BGP (80 block rewards) for an ISP who agrees to take BGPCoin
+5. 20480 VRP (80 block rewards) for an ISP who agrees to take VRPay
-6. 20480 BGP (80 block rewards) for a Mac OS X wallet
+6. 20480 VRP (80 block rewards) for a Mac OS X wallet
-7. 20480 BGP (80 block rewards) for an Android wallet
+7. 20480 VRP (80 block rewards) for an Android wallet
-8. 102400 BGP (400 block rewards) for listing on an exchange, per exchange
+8. 102400 VRP (400 block rewards) for listing on an exchange, per exchange